There are many gorgeous Dutch cities that make everyday living in the Netherlands picture-perfect.

 See that beautiful piece of architecture standing out in the picture?
 That’s Deventer’s main church.

-One of the things we enjoy most about Christina’s pictures are the tones she uses to make the warm colours stand out more than the cold colours.
+One of the things we enjoy most about Christina’s pictures is the tones she uses to make the warm colours stand out more than the cold colours.